 HubSpot's marketing automation functionality is one of the most powerful tools in this list in terms of features.
 It's also one of the most popular in terms of customer sentiment, occupying the upper right portion of the G2 Crowd quadrant:

-Of course, HubSpot has a full growth suite that includes sales software, marketing software, and support software, which all integrate automatically with HubSpot's free CRM.
+Of course, HubSpot has a full growth suite that includes sales software, marketing software, and support software, which all integrate automatically with HubSpot's CRM.
 The combination effect of having all of your data and growth activity in one place can unleash tons of creative automation possibilities that would be difficult or impossible if you use separate tools.

 As a standalone, HubSpot's marketing automation functionality includes an easy-to-use visual board where you can craft simple or highly sophisticated conditional workflows: